excellalabs/game-dev-group/references/engines/Unreal/v5.0/Study_Notes.md

     * careful to make sure that all actors that you want to behave like part of the physical world have physics enabled, or you might see some intersting behavior (objects moving through others and bouncing back out, for example).
     * you can get the static mesh component for actors inside a blueprint and then get some of the properties off of these copmonents directly and change them based on events.
         * example, you can get the static mesh component for a cube object that has mass of 100.0 and then you can add a node for 'add impulse' to apply immediate force to the object corresponding to some vector in (x, y, z) coordinate space.
 There is also a box you can check on the 'add impulse' node that allows you to directly change the velocity, called 'Vel Change'

+## Getting Assets
+    * There are a lot of assets on the Unreal Marketplace, some of which are permanently Free, some of which are temporarily free, some of which are paid.
+There is a storefront system to check out assets from the epic games launcher marketplace like you were buying them and they kind of slowly sync into the 'vault' section of your library.
+It is pretty good, but it is sometimes slow so you have to wait even tghough you have clicked through and it shows you as 'owning' the free assets.
+Once they are in your Library > Vault page, you can easily add them as an asset to the project you are working on.
+    * you can also add assets from one project to another with a simple migrate command.
+    * convention folder structure for asset packs is to have a folder called 'meshes' for potential objects and actors to bring in, you have 'maps' for level maps,